wtertinek/Linq2Acad/README.md

 ###Linq2AcDb
 **Linq2AcDb** is a library that aims to simplify .NET AutoCAD addin code.
 The use of transactions is abstracted away by using extension methods and ```IEnumerable<T>```.
 This provides the possibility to execute LINQ queries on database-resident objects.
-The AutoCAD .NET API already offers a way to use LINQ query through ```dynamic``` keyword, which has the drawback of losing the type information.
+The AutoCAD .NET API already offers a way to use LINQ query through the ```dynamic``` keyword, which has the drawback of losing the type information.
 Using Linq2AcDb the full type information is preserved.

 In general, the library should be a more intuitive API for working with the drawing database, making the learning curve for beginners less steep.